wetryingtodorock/getblock-docs/en/rpc-service/op/ws/optimism_eth_getBlockReceipts.md

 ---
-title: optimism:eth_getBlockReceipts \[WebSocket\]
+title: eth_getBlockReceipts - Optimism
-description: Returns all transaction receipts for a given block.
+description: Example code for the eth_getBlockReceipts ws method. Сomplete guide on how to use eth_getBlockReceipts ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters